MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplaycapabilities_supportedwindows.md

 Indicates the maximum number of windows supported by the line display.

 ## -property-value
 The maximum number of windows supported by the line display.
-A value of zero indicates that only the device window is supported, and that no additional windows may be created by calling CreateWindowAsync,
+A value of zero indicates that only the device window is supported, and that no additional windows may be created by calling CreateWindowAsync.

 ## -remarks